tbocek/qotp/Readme.md

 ```
 The TomTP payload packet begins with a header byte containing several control bits:

-* Bit 0 is the "S/R" flag which distinguishes between sender and receiver roles.
+* Bit 0 is the "P/M" flag for MTU discovery, which is not implemented yet
 * Bits 1-2:
   * 00: No ACK/Data with 24bit,
   * 01: No ACK/Data with 48bit,